AS OF OCTOBER 10, 2019, CHANGES HAVE BEEN MADE TO THE ELIGIBILITY REQUIREMENTS FOR THESE AWARDS:

 The TCAA Susan Rocha Award for Outstanding Public Service is intended to recognize and honor any current or former city attorney or assistant city attorney for significant and distinguished career achievements in the field of municipal law.
 The TCAA board grants one award each year for outside counsel serving as a city attorney or assistant city attorney.

 The recipients of these awards will be honored at the TCAA Summer Conference.
-In addition, TCAA will waive the recipients’ seminar registration fee and provide the recipients with three nights’ lodging for the meeting.
 The deadline to apply to receive the award at the 2020 Summer Conference on June 17-19 is April 17, 2020.
 For downloadable criteria and an application form, click here.

 |2019:||Galen Sparks Award – No Nominations Received